alyssadata/Non-overwrite-test-PUBLIC/README.md

 ## Source-Line Preservation as Non-Override

-This repository defines the **Overwrite Test** for AI Foundations / Origin | Continuum.
+This repository defines the **Non-Override Test** for AI Foundations / Origin | Continuum.

 The test asks whether a system, institution, model, company, lab, policy body, standards group, or framework claiming human non-override can preserve the source-line of the category it uses.